The Difference Between Certificated And Uncertificated Securities

 Cons of Certificated Securities

 There are more obvious cons to owning a certificated security.
-One significant factor is the interest rate, which plays a crucial role in defining the terms of debt securities and affects payments to holders.
-Selling a certificated security is more difficult and time-consuming.
-Transferring certificated securities in the ordinary course of business is particularly challenging due to the additional steps and regulatory requirements involved.
-Given how easy it is to buy and sell uncertificated securities online, trading certificated securities for public companies is not the best option for institutional investors.
+Selling a certificated security is more difficult and time consuming.
+Given how easy it is to buy and sell uncertificated securities online, trading certificated securities for public companies is not the best option for investors.
 Another downside is the cost associated with physically transferring the security certificate from a seller to a buyer.
 And because they’re in paper form, these certificated securities can easily be lost or stolen.
+Paper share certificates are vulnerable to loss, theft, or forgery, and the process of having certificates physically transferred during delivery and purchase can be challenging.
 But for your own personal investments let’s consider Armor-8.

 Armor-8